keresztalina/cds_lang_2/README.md

 ### Installations
 1. Clone this repository somewhere on your device.
 The data is already contained within the ```/cds_lang_2/in``` folder.
 2. Open a terminal and navigate into the ```/cds_lang_2``` folder.
-Run the following lines in order to install the necessary packages and load the required language model:
+Run the following lines in order to install the necessary packages:

         pip install --upgrade pip
-        python -m spacy download en_core_web_md
         python3 -m pip install -r requirements.txt

 ### Run the script.